 - the amount of WNV circulating in these same Culex mosquito populations

-- the proximity of human populations to WNV-infected mosquito populations
+- how close human populations are to WNV-infected mosquito populations

 Surveillance degree day maps